kermitt2/grobid_client_python/Readme.md

 > grobid_client --input ~/tmp/in2 --output ~/tmp/out --n 20 processHeaderDocument
 ```

-This command will process all the PDF files present in the input directory (files with extension `.pdf` only) with the `processHeaderDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using `20` concurrent workers.
+This command will process all the PDF files present in the input directory (files with extension `.pdf` only) with the `processHeaderDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.grobid.tei.xml`), using `20` concurrent workers.

-By default if an existing `.tei.xml` file is present in the output directory corresponding to a PDF in the input directory, this PDF will be skipped to avoid reprocessing several times the same PDF.
+By default if an existing `.grobid.tei.xml` file is present in the output directory corresponding to a PDF in the input directory, this PDF will be skipped to avoid reprocessing several times the same PDF.
 To force the processing of PDF and over-write of existing TEI files, use the parameter `--force`.

 `processCitationList` does not take a repertory of PDF as input, but a repertory of `.txt` files, with one reference raw string per line, for example: